Japanese leader arrives in Kyiv as China's Xi visits Russia

-KYIV, Ukraine (AP) — Japanese Prime Minister Fumio Kishida arrived in Kyiv for a surprise visit shortly after noon Tuesday, hours after Chinese President Xi Jinping arrived in neighboring Russia for a three-day trip.
-Moscow's invasion will be in the spotlight at both meetings.
+KYIV, Ukraine (AP) — Japanese Prime Minister Fumio Kishida made a surprise visit Tuesday to Kyiv, stealing some of the global attention from Asian rival President Xi Jinping of China, who is in Moscow to present a show of unity with Russia against the West over its invasion of Ukraine.

-Footage shown on Japanese national broadcaster NHK showed Kishida walking on the platform of Kyiv Central Station, escorted by a few people who appeared to be Ukrainian officials.

-It was uncertain whether either meeting would change the course of the almost 13-month war in Ukraine, but the talks about 800 kilometers (500 miles) apart highlighted the war’s repercussions for international diplomacy as countries line up behind rival parties.
+The two visits, about 800 kilometers (500 miles) apart, highlighted the war’s repercussions for international diplomacy as countries line up behind behind Moscow and Kyiv.

 They came after a week in which China and Japan both enjoyed diplomatic successes that have emboldened their foreign policy.